5 Crucial Questions Most Homeowners Overlook When Hiring a Contractor

 Understanding Cost Estimates

 Cost estimates should be detailed and transparent.
-Ask contractors to break down their estimates into line items for materials, labor, and other expenses.
+Ask contractors to break down their estimates into a detailed scope of work and specifications for the products they plan to use.

 Be wary of estimates that seem unusually low or high compared to others.
 Ask for clarification on any significant discrepancies.